-While you can't actually renew your student visa, you can apply for a new one if your old one will expire before you can complete your course.
+While it is not possible to renew your student visa, you can apply for a new one if your old one will expire before you can complete your course.

 Reasons to apply for a new visa may include:

-- your current visa will expire before you can complete your course due to failed subjects, a Leave of Absence, or Reduced Study Load
+- Your current visa will expire before you can complete your course due to failed subjects in your final study period, a Leave of Absence, or Reduced Study Load

-If you're changing courses or levels of study, you may be required to make an immediate visa application.
-See changing courses or providers for more information.
+If you're changing courses or levels of study, please see Changing courses or providers for more information.

 How to apply for a new visa

 We generally recommend applying for a new visa no earlier than four months before your current visa expires.
-This does not prevent you from requesting a CoE.
+This does not prevent you from requesting a Confirmation of Enrolment (CoE).

 If you've had a previous visa cancelled by the Department of Home Affairs for a breach of your visa conditions, we recommend seeking assistance from a qualified migration agent or lawyer.